 Graduates will be able to:

-- Analyze the impact of transnational problems.
+- Analyze the impact of transnational problems (including chronic disease conditions).

-- Advocate as ethical leaders.
+- Thrive as interdisciplinary scientific leaders.

 Degree Courses (45 Credits)